dakanji/RefindPlus/README-Dev.md

-hidden_icons_external |Allows scanning for `.VolumeIcon` icons on external volumes hidden_icons_ignore   |Disables scanning for `.VolumeIcon` image icons if not required hidden_icons_prefer   |Prioritises `.VolumeIcon` image icons when available normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates provide_console_gop   |Fixes issues with GOP on some legacy units ransom_drives         |Frees partitions locked by how certain firmware load inbuilt drivers renderer_direct_gop   |Provides a potentially improved GOP instance for certain GPUs
+hidden_icons_external |Allows scanning for `.VolumeIcon` icons on external volumes hidden_icons_ignore   |Disables scanning for `.VolumeIcon` image icons if not required hidden_icons_prefer   |Prioritises `.VolumeIcon` image icons when available provide_console_gop   |Fixes issues with GOP on some legacy units ransom_drives         |Frees partitions locked by how certain firmware load inbuilt drivers renderer_direct_gop   |Provides a potentially improved GOP instance for certain GPUs